 The best way to address plantar fasciitis starts with good, supportive footwear.
 Special athletic tape support or prefabricated orthotic can further help to correct the issue.
 Spend some time strengthening your foot musculature to promote a good, supportive running posture, and you should always do some gentle, range-of-motion stretching before and after running to loosen up your hip flexors, hamstrings, and calves.

-Shin splints occur when you create small tears in the muscles around your shin bone.
+Shin splints occur when you create small tears in the muscles around your shin bone and is the most common cause of shin pain after running.
 They are most common among new runners and runners who are returning to activity after a long break.
 Usually, they are a sign that you have progressed too quickly, but they can also result from poor footwear.
 Remember to start slowly when you begin a new running regimen and make sure that your footwear has been properly designed for your foot and how you run.
 A prefabricated orthotic can further help correct issues stemming from your shoes.

 Your iliotibial band stretches along the outside of your thigh from the hip to the knee.
 Running can cause the IT band to rub against the side of the femur, causing irritation.
 The condition can be a result of overpronation, leg-length discrepancies, or weak hip abductor or gluteal muscles.
 ITBS also appears in runners who are training too hard.
 Ignoring the pain associated with ITBS can make it significantly worse.

 Make a point to mobilize the IT band regularly, and make an effort to strengthen your abductors and glutes.
 Side lunges and squats are great ways to target these muscles.
 As always, the mantra of healthy running is “find supportive, properly fitted footwear,” and the same applies here.